 On-site, you will meet the musher (sled driver) and get acquainted with dogs.
 You will live a hectic adventure, feeling the strength of the dogs and taking fully advantage of the landscape, in the middle of the snowy valley and in the middle of groves.

-At the end, you can spend a favored moment with your dogs and reward them.
+At the end, you can spend a favored moment with your dogs.
 A gratifying experience together with one of the best friends of the man.

 • Qualified instructors (Catalan, Spanish, French and English speakers)